roniy68/capstone-rails/README.md

 ## 🎯 Future Features <a name="future-features"></a>

-- [ ] Implement the full authentication.
+- [ ] Implement the full authentication. ㊙️
-- [ ] Implement edit car or reservation.
+- [ ] Implement edit car or reservation. 💳
-- [ ] Implement search bar.
+- [ ] Implement search bar. 🔃
+- [ ] File Uploads 🗃️

 <p align="right">(<a href="#readme-top">back to top</a>)</p>